NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.
+- \U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.

 Assumption
 **********

-The only valid option for multi-family homes is Nonesince the pool is most likely to be jointly ownedDue to low sample count, the tsv is constructed with the followingfallback coarsening order; [1] State coarsened to Census Division RECS with AK/HI separate; [2] Geometry Building Type RECS coarsened to SF/MF/MH; [3] Geometry Building Type RECS coarsened to SF and MH/MF; [4] Federal Poverty Level coarsened every 100 percent; [5] Federal Poverty Level coarsened every 200 percent; [6] Vintage coarsened to every 20 years before 2000 and every 10 years subsequently; [7] Vintage homes built before 1960 coarsened to pre1960; [8] Vintage homes built after 2000 coarsened to 2000-20; [9] Census Division RECS with AK/HI separate coarsened to Census Division RECS; [10] Census Division RECS to Census Region; [11] Census Region to National
+- \The only valid option for multi-family homes is Nonesince the pool is most likely to be jointly ownedDue to low sample count, the tsv is constructed with the followingfallback coarsening order

+  - \[1] State coarsened to Census Division RECS with AK/HI separate

+  - \[2] Geometry Building Type RECS coarsened to SF/MF/MH

+  - \[3] Geometry Building Type RECS coarsened to SF and MH/MF

+  - \[4] Federal Poverty Level coarsened every 100 percent

+  - \[5] Federal Poverty Level coarsened every 200 percent

+  - \[6] Vintage coarsened to every 20 years before 2000 and every 10 years subsequently

+  - \[7] Vintage homes built before 1960 coarsened to pre1960

+  - \[8] Vintage homes built after 2000 coarsened to 2000-20

+  - \[9] Census Division RECS with AK/HI separate coarsened to Census Division RECS

+- \[10] Census Division RECS to Census Region

+- \[11] Census Region to National

 Arguments
 *********